coderefinery/ase-workshop-2019/ase-talk.md

 * True knowledge
 * A set of assumptions

----
+???
+ - Which of your believes are wrong?
+--

-# Some of the assumptions are wrong.
+## Some of the assumptions are wrong.
 A test written first can reveal this.

 ???